Arkisto-Platform/describo-online/README.md

     - Login redirect URIs: `http://localhost:9000/okta-login`
     - Logout redirect URIs: `http://localhost:9000`
     - Grant type allowed: `Authorization Code` and not Implicit

+#### Okta session lifetime

+By default, an okta session only lasts one hour.
+To change this do the following

+-   navigate to API, Authorization Servers
+-   edit your auth server
+-   Navigate to Access Policies
+-   edit the Default Policy > Default Policy Rule
+-   change `Access token lifetime is` to something more sensible like 8 hours

 ### Create a configuration file